FrogboyMV/Health/README.md

     * Fixed bug where enemy gauges don't disappear.
 * Version 0.9.02
     * Fixed crash when battle status gauge is misconfigured.
+* Version 0.9.3
+    * Fixed bug with Condition's lower health limit.
+    * Added a way to make all enemies immune to individual Health HP.
+    * Added alert messages for when actors gain States due to Health levels.
+    * Items bug where items weren't usable.
+    * Added Custom HP, MP, TP terms by class and enemies.
+    * Fixed bug with Drain Health feature.
+    * Added random Health damage in formulas.